Hardware

 Buying a Picocomputer

 You will need to place two orders.
-First, for the Printed Circuit Board.
+First, for the Printed Circuit Board (PCB).
 Second, for the electronic components.
 Some PCB factories will do the soldering for you, but you’ll still need to order the ICs and plug them into sockets.

-I have circuit boards in a Tindie store that ships to the United States.
-International shipping is either too slow or too much when compared to getting boards made locally or in China.
+I have circuit boards in a Ko-fi store that ships only to the United States.
+International shipping is either too slow or too expensive when compared to getting boards made locally or in China.

 Step 0.
 Read This